Yemigunju/An-Employee-Management-System---Project/README.md

 - The **Finance department has a large number of active employees**, with records showing **52–57 active staff members** depending on the filtering criteria.
 - The queries also display information about employees in **both the HR and Finance departments**, helping management review employee data by department.

-This type of analysis can help companies understand **how employees are distributed across departments**.
+- This type of analysis help companies understand **how employees are distributed across departments**.

 ---